brainsaysno/sv-cocktails/README.md

 # Svelte Cocktails :cocktail:

-Cocktail searcher made with Svelte as a pet project to try out Svelte Kit.
+Cocktail searcher made with Svelte as a pet project to try out SvelteKit.

 ## Tech stack